kimrodriguezFINTECH/Project-3/README.md

 `web3 = Web3(Web3.HTTPProvider(ganache_url))`

-Connecting MetaMask to a smart contract involves several steps, from setting up MetaMask itself to interacting with the smart contract on the Ethereum blockchain.
+In order for us to be able to sell and buy for this event we used Metamask as our source of currency exchange.
+Hence, connecting MetaMask to a smart contract involves several steps, from setting up MetaMask itself to interacting with the smart contract on the Ethereum blockchain.
 Below is a step-by-step guide:

 1. Create a Wallet: Open MetaMask, and follow the instructions to create a new wallet.
 2. Fund Your Wallet: We used Ether (ETH) in our wallet to pay for gas fees which in our case we bought ETH directly from MetaMask.